IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### ChainSyncNode.NodeToNode.Recieve.RequestNext
+### ChainSync.Remote.Receive.RequestNext

-***
-Request the next update from the producer.
-The response can be a rollforward, a roll back or wait.
+> Request the next update from the producer.
+The response can be a roll forward, a roll back or wait.
-***

 From current configuration: